Roman salute

 Through d'Annunzio's influence, the gesture soon became part of the rising Italian Fascist movement's symbolic repertoire and began to be gradually adopted by the Fascist regime in 1923.
-It was additionally adopted by the Nazi Party in Germany in 1926, where it was used with the Sieg Heil! chant as part of the Nazi salute, gaining national prominence with the Nazi regime that began in 1933.
+It was additionally adopted by the Nazi Party in Germany in 1926, where it was used with the "Sieg Heil!" chant as part of the Nazi salute, gaining national prominence with the Nazi regime that began in 1933.
 During the interwar period, the Roman salute was also adopted by other fascist, far right, and ultranationalist movements, including Francoist Spain and Metaxist Greece.
-The gesture fell out after the end of World War II, which included the defeat of the Axis powers that made compulsory use of it.
+The gesture fell out of use after the end of World War II, which included the defeat of the Axis powers that made compulsory use of it.
 Since then, displaying the salute with a Nazi intent has been a criminal offence in Germany, Austria, Czechia, Slovakia, and Poland.
 Legal restrictions on its use in Italy are more nuanced and use there has generated controversy.

 The Roman salute gesture and its variations continue to be used today in neo-fascist, neo-Nazi, and Falangist contexts.
 Outside of these, it is used officially (and without fascist intents) in Mexico as a civilian, military and political pledge of allegiance, in countries including Portugal, Brazil and Chile only as a military oath, and in Taiwan strictly as an oath of office.